 Eventually being fed up of having to dismantle the layouts (we now had two) every weekend, suitable new premises were sought.
 The new premises were a disused shop on Thornton Main Street with two big windows.
 As the premises were right at a bus stop and we had a small layout in each window, news of the club soon spread and we were soon inundated with young boys and girls wanting to become members.
 At least now we didn’t have to take the layout down each week, even though we now only had room for one large layout (as well as the two small ones in the windows).
 During this time Glenrothes ran a festival week and the club exhibited at this in St Margarets Church Hall every weekday evening and all day on Saturday.
 This was the start of Model Railway Exhibitions in the area.
 After a year in the shop premises new ones were found: the old Billiard hall.
 This was the best yet as we now had enough space for two large layouts.
 The Billiard Hall provided great premises especially in the winter months when a roaring fire was lit in the old fashioned open fireplace.
 If boredom set in the younger members, as long as no adults were present, used to have cycle races around the layouts.

 In 1968 Decorland, a fitted Kitchen and DIY retailer, who had the shop in front of the clubrooms bought the Billiard hall from the landlord for an extension to their shop.
 This left the club homeless and the layouts were put into storage.
 Willie Smith badgered the local councillors, especially (Sir) George Sharp, who still worked on the railway at that time, for new premises to “keep the young lads off the street”.
-Eventually we were rented a room in the newly refurbished Balbirnie Wool Mill.
-Although we have changed premises we are still in the Wool Mill Complex and as the rent is cheap we put up with the cold and damp in the winter.
+Eventually we were rented a room in the newly refurbished Balbirnie Wool Mill, and although we have changed premises we are still in the Wool Mill Complex.